 "We participate in [corporate venturing] looking at startups," said Brett.
 "Particularly in areas where we might not have traditional expertise."

-In terms of acquiring companies, Brett stated that, once a prospective PortCo is ready to scale and it makes sense to scale from a timing perspective, where Kubota can take advantage of an emerging market opportunity, that's when the business gets really interested in making an investment.
+In terms of acquiring companies, Brett said that, once a prospective portfolio company is ready to scale and it makes sense to scale from a timing perspective (where Kubota can take advantage of an emerging market opportunity), that's when the business gets really interested in making an investment.

-As long as an external venture is aligned with the strategic interests of Kubota and does its due diligence to make the business case for either folding into existing Kubota products or helping to expand its offerings, Brett said they will seriously consider working with those startups.
+As long as an external startup is aligned with the strategic interests of Kubota and does its due diligence to make the business case for either folding into existing Kubota products or helping to expand its product line, Brett said they will seriously consider working with those startups.

 "Regulations are changing," Brett added.
 "In order to [provide value to customers], there's a collaboration and partnership that has to occur.
 It's really that customer-centric view and making the growers the most productive they can be that's driving that innovation [in ag]."

-The rise of intrapreneurship at corporations, especially those in the agrifood space, as a means to drive and unlock innovation shouldn't come as a surprise.
+The rise of intrapreneurship at corporations, especially those in the AgriFood space, as a way to unlock growth and transformation shouldn't come as a surprise.

-That said, empowering employees to pursue new business ideas and give them the requisite R&D resources to see those ideas through — from testing proof of concepts, to developing business plans and go-to-market proposals — isn't something all C-suites do for their workforce.
+But empowering employees to pursue new business ideas and giving them R&D resources to see those ideas through — from testing proof of concepts, to developing business plans and go-to-market proposals — isn't something all C-suites do for their workforce.

-Bridget noted how Compeer has embraced the intrapreneurship approach.
+Bridget noted how Compeer has embraced the intrapreneurship approach and empowered employees to innovate.

-The organization gives staff members who partake in its Kickbox intrapreneurship program the tools and backing they need to fully evaluate and validate ideas that can potentially transform the business for the better.
+The organization gives staff members who join its Kickbox intrapreneurship program the tools and backing they need to fully evaluate and validate ideas that can potentially improve the business.

 "We're really curious about how we can serve the future farmer," said Bridget.
 "Who is this person?
 Where do they live?
 How do they grow their crops?
 And what are their needs?"